 Sample Preparation

 - Prepare standardized tensile specimens from the material to be tested.
-This is usually in the form of a long strip with two parallel ends so that it can be stretched on a testing machine.
+It is usually a long strip with two parallel ends to be stretched on a testing machine.

 - Determine the appropriate specimen size and geometry based on the selected material and testing standard.